isabella232/journeys.en/help/using/functions/functiontoduration.md

 # toDuration {#toDuration}

-Converts an argument value to a duration.For more informtation on data types, refer to [](../expression/expressionconstants.md).
+Converts an argument value to a duration.
+For more information on data types, refer to [](../expression/expressionconstants.md).

 ## Category